EdwardSnyder-NOAA/container-scripts/README.md

    - [-d] argument is optional and lists all the dirs the wrapper scripts needs to bind to.
 Sorted by comma.
 Example: -d apps,work,work2

 ### Using Intel sandbox
-1. Lets say the host machine doesn’t have the Intel compilers or Intel MPI installed.
+1. Lets say the host machine does not have the Intel compilers or Intel MPI installed.
 In this case, the user can create the Intel sandbox with the Intel compiles in them.
 To do that, the user would need to run the following commands:
    ```
    mkdir /example-dir/cache
    mkdir /example-dir/tmp